-- 2) Parking, loading, manoeuvring areas and outdoor service areas are been designed and located to: - Protect amenity values of the Square, the streetscape and adjoining sites by screening and landscaping. - Be away from the front of the site and the primary entrances to buildings. - Ensure traffic flows minimise adverse effects on amenity values. - Minimise traffic conflicts and provide safe and efficient vehicle circulation on the site. - Create an attractive environment that maintains safety and amenity for pedestrians. - Where applicable, Integrate with adjacent activities and development in terms of the provision of entrances, publicly accessible spaces, parking (including the degree to which the parking resource is available for use by other activities in the sub-zone), and where appropriate provide for the adoption of demandmanaged transport options utilising walking, cycling and passenger transport options as alternatives to providing for car parking and pedestrian linkages beyond the site, linking to the Queenstown commercial centre.
+- 2) The extent to which effects on the transportation network are managed via adherence to the requirements of an integrated transport plan. - 3) Parking, loading, manoeuvring areas and outdoor service areas are been designed and located to: - Protect amenity values of the Square, the streetscape and adjoining sites by screening and landscaping. - Be away from the front of the site and the primary entrances to buildings. - Ensure traffic flows minimise adverse effects on amenity values. - Minimise traffic conflicts and provide safe and efficient vehicle circulation on the site. - Create an attractive environment that maintains safety and amenity for pedestrians. - Where applicable.
+Integrate with adjacent activities and development in terms of the provision of entrances, publicly accessible spaces, parking (including the degree to which the parking resource is available for use by other activities in the sub-zone), and where appropriate provide for the adoption of demandmanaged transport options utilising walking, cycling and passenger transport options as alternatives to providing for car parking and pedestrian linkages beyond the site, linking to the Queenstown commercial centre.